-Built in the early 1970s, this system is reaching the limits of its capacity – particularly during the winter months when electricity use peaks.
+The current system that was built in the early 1970s, is reaching the limits of its capacity to carry electricity – particularly during the winter months when electricity use peaks.

-By ensuring the most efficient transfer of electricity, the ILM project will reduce the amount of energy that otherwise would be lost on the transmission system – enough energy to supply about 80,000 homes per year.
+The new ILM line will also be more efficient, reducing the amount of electricity lost in the transmission system, enough energy to supply about 80,000 homes each year.

-During its three years of construction, the ILM project will create economic opportunities for local vendors and suppliers and generate about 450 person-years of employment.
+In the three years of construction, the ILM project will create economic opportunities for local vendors and suppliers, while generating about 450 person-years of employment.